Chair designs through the ages reflect changes in materials, technology, and society

 Since chairs also were coming along nicely, chests no longer needed to double as benches, so they grew to waist height.
 That’s right.
 Women no longer had to stick their fannies in the air to get a quilt.

-By the 17th Century, the chest of drawers became what we know today, and often call a dresser.
+By the 17th Century, the chest of drawers became what we know today and often called a dresser.

 If you don’t love this story, there is something wrong with you.